A sturdy lock and bike cable that enable you to easily secure and leave your bike without worry.

-Inexpensive: The least expensive U locks on the market will cost you between $5 and $50.
+The least expensive U locks available will cost you between $5 and $50.
 These U locks will offer the most basic features and designs.
 Some of them will come with additional cables as well.

-Expensive: The highest priced U locks on the market range between $100 and $200.
+The highest-priced U locks on the market range between $100 and $200.
 They are all made from high-stress steel and feature more sophisticated locking systems, which are less likely to be broken than their cheap counterparts.

 Never give anyone who you don’t know the combination to your bike lock or a copy of your key.

-Remember that using a U lock to simply lock the tire to the frame of the bike will not guarantee that the whole bike is safe from theft.
+Remember that using a U lock to simply lock the tire to the frame of the bike does not mean that the whole bike is safe from theft.
 It only ensures that the bike is unrideable while locked.